MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 [Microsoft Sentinel](/azure/sentinel/overview) is a security information and event management (SIEM) service.
 It's an Azure service that allows you to:

 - Collect logs and security data for users, devices, applications, and infrastructure.
-You can capture logs and user activities from the Power BI service, as well as many other areas across the enterprise.
+You can capture logs and user activities from the Power BI service and many other areas across the enterprise.
 - Detect potential threats.
 You can create rules and alerts to refine what's important to track.
 Automated threat intelligence exists as well to reduce the manual effort.
 - Analyze data and investigate the scope and root cause of incidents.
 You can use built-in visualization tools or Kusto Query Language (KQL queries).
 You can also use Power BI to visualize and analyze the data that's been collected.
 - Respond to security incidents and threats.
 You can handle responses directly.
 Or you can automate responses and remediations with playbooks (which are workflows based on Azure Logic Apps).